Daniel-Berger/CardValue_Privacy/README.md

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.

+# CardValue Pro Legal Disclaimer
+This app is not affiliated with, endorsed, sponsored, or specifically approved by The Pokémon Company, Nintendo, Game Freak, or Creatures Inc.

+“Pokémon” and all related names, images, and trademarks are the property of their respective owners.
+Any references to Pokémon cards or characters are made solely for the purpose of providing accurate and relevant information to collectors and fans, in accordance with fair use principles.

 This policy is effective as of 2024-04-01

 Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at doniberger@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at doniberger@gmail.com .